A BRIEF HISTORY OF WYMERING AND PAULSGROVE, PORTSMOUTH

 At first there were no shops in Paulsgrove and people had to rely on mobile shops.
 Temporary shops opened in Nissan (army) huts in 1949.
 There were no permanent shops until 1953.
 The first public library in Paulsgrove opened in 1954.
 (It moved to the present building in 1985).

 St Michael's and All Angels was built in 1948.
-The Baptist church was built in 1954.
+The Baptist Church was built in Woofferton Rd in 1954.
 St Paul's Catholic Church was built in 1970.

 Paulsgrove primary schools (originally there were 2 of them) opened in 1952.
 Paulsgrove Secondary Modern schools also opened in 1952.
 They became King Richards school in 1975.